Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized optimization over undirected graphs

 We remark that the quantity $(\sum_{l=0}^{T-1} y^l)/T$ on which the suboptimality bound is proved can be computed via an average consensus protocol after the protocol is finished if node $i$ keeps track of $(\sum_{l=0}^{T-1} x_i^l)/T$.

-Comparing Theorems \ref{subgradient-theorem} and \ref{mainoptthm}, and ignoring the similar terms involving the initial conditions, we see that the convergence bound gets multiplied by $1/(1-\lambda)$.
-This term may be thought of as measuring the ``price of decentralization'' resulting from having knowledge of the objective function distributed throughout the network rather than available entirely at one place.
+Comparing \an{part (2)} of Theorems~\ref{subgradient-theorem} and~\ref{mainoptthm}, and ignoring the similar terms involving the initial conditions, we see that the convergence bound gets multiplied by $1/(1-\lambda)$.
+This term may be thought of as measuring the ``price of decentralization'' resulting from having knowledge of the objective function decentralized throughout the network rather than available entirely at one place.

 We can use Proposition \ref{diff-graphs} to translate this into concrete convergence times on various families of graphs, as the next result shows.
 For $\epsilon > 0$, let us define the \emph{$\epsilon$-convergence time} to be the first time when Naturally, the convergence time will depend on $\epsilon$ and on the underlying sequence of matrices/graphs.